-Project Director: Helen Deeming; Project Assistant: Samantha Blickhan.
+Project Director: Helen Deeming; Project Assistants: Samantha Blickhan and Amy Williamson.

 USING THE RESOURCE

-The scholarly annotations are in the form of PDF files, which may be accessed directly via the lists below or as links in the ‘Comments’ section of each manuscript image on this website.
+The scholarly annotations are in the form of PDF files, which may be accessed directly via the lists below.
 Access to the images is restricted to registered DIAMM users; registration is free and can be found here.
 Users must be logged in to DIAMM to view the images.
 It is recommended that the PDF annotations be used in conjunction with the Textual Commentary on each song in Songs in British Sources, c.1150-1300, Musica Britannica 95 (referred to hereafter as MB95).